smartdevicelink/sdl_evolution/proposals/nnnn-get-interior-data-resumption.md

 #### Error handling during resumption

 If during resumption HMI responds with error to GetInteriorVehicleDataRequest SDL should revert already subscribed data and fail resumption.
-Reverting subscriptions means internally remove information about this subscription.
+Reverting subscriptions Reverting subscriptions means internally removing information about this subscription.
-In case if after reverting subscription there would be no application subscribed to certain module type SDL should send  `GetInteriorData(IsSubscribe=false)` to HMI and clear cache for this module type.
+In the case that after reverting the subscription, there is no application subscribed to a certain module type, SDL should send `GetInteriorData(IsSubscribe=false)` to HMI and clear cache for this module type.
-Interior vehicle data resuption error handling should follow the same rules as regular vehicle data resumption error handling.
+Interior vehicle data resumption error handling should follow the same rules as regular vehicle data resumption error handling.

 ## Potential downsides